“Welcome to the change”

-- Feed the elephants a fruit plate and further support our projects (200 rupees per plate) all profits go directly into funding medicines and sponsorship of elephants here
+- Feed the elephants – a plate of elephant goodies, this will further support our elephant projects (200 rupees per plate).

-- Enjoy refreshment’s or a meal at the Club Concept restaurant located opposite the MEF
+- Enjoy refreshment’s or a meal at the Colonial House restaurant located within the grounds.

-- Or just sit back and relax and spend as much time as you like watching the elephants!
+- Or just sit back and relax and spend as much time as you like watching the elephants in the river!

 All of this (unless otherwise stated) is included in a fixed priced entry ticket.

-Visitors should be aware that the elephants at the MEF are not all owned by the MEF and so the number of resident elephants can vary throughout the year.
+Visitors, please be aware that the elephants at MEF are not all owned by MEF, so the number of resident elephants can vary throughout the year.

 We are very happy to accommodate film crews wishing to explore the issues surrounding elephants, and to interact with the animals living here.
 We are able to stage-manage most scenarios for film and documentary makers.

-Over the years, journalists and authors alike have visited the MEF wishing to learn more about the plight of elephants in Sri Lanka.
+Over the years, TV studios, Movie studios, journalists and authors alike have visited MEF wishing to learn more about the plight of elephants in Sri Lanka.
 If you are interested in filming here please e-mail us for more details.